jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 - [Karl Friston on Brains, Predictions, and Free Energy](https://www.youtube.com/watch?v=TcFLQvz5uEg) by Sean Carroll on The Mindscape Podcast [podcast]
   - Sean's interview with Karl Friston is my favourite of his 'popular' appearances.
 Sean Carroll really got some great detail and explanations from Friston
 - [Karl Friston: Neuroscience and the Free Energy Principle](https://www.youtube.com/watch?v=NwzuibY5kUs) by Lex Fridman [podcast]
+- [Of woodlice and menA Bayesian account of cognition, life and consciousness](https://www.aliusresearch.org/uploads/9/1/6/0/91600416/friston_-_of_woodlice_and_men.pdf) an interview with Karl Friston by Martin Fortier and Daniel A. Friedman [transcript]
+  -

 ### Technical introductions